Financial Aid & Scholarship Office

 FAFSA Simplification 2024-25

-• Significantly less questions to answer.
-The number of questions is being reduced from 108 questions to 46 questions.
+• Less questions to answer - the number of questions has been reduced from 108 questions to 46 questions.

-• Expanded integration with the IRS Direct Data Exchange, reducing the time applicants spend manually entering their tax information.
-All parties must give consent to be eligible for aid.
+• Expanded integration with the IRS Direct Data Exchange, reducing the time you spend manually entering their tax information.

 • Expanded eligibility criteria for aid, increasing the number and amounts of aid students may receive.

-• Watch these video(opens in new window) for more information about FAFSA Simplification and submitting the 2024-25 FAFSA.
+• Watch these videos(opens in new window) for more information about submitting the 2024-25 FAFSA.

 • Check out the Federal Student Aid YouTube channel(opens in new window) for information about the 2024-25 FAFSA.